Framed cohomological Hall algebras and cohomological stable envelopes: Set-up

 \subsection{Stacks of quiver representations}

-Let $(Q, I)$ be a quiver, i.e. an oriented graph, with finite vertex set $I$, where loops and multiple edges are allowed.
+Let $(Q, I)$ be a quiver, i.e. an oriented graph, with finite vertex set $I$, where edge-loops and multiple edges are allowed.
 The quiver data is encoded in the adjacency matrix $Q=\lbrace Q_{ij} \rbrace$, where

 By abuse of notation, we identify the set of oriented edges with the matrix $Q$.
-There are two natural ``head" and ``tail" maps $h,t:Q\to I$ that associate to an oriented edge $e\in Q$ its head and tail vertices $h(e)$ and $t(e)$ respectively.
+There are two natural ``head" and ``tail" maps $h,t:Q\to I$ that associate with an oriented edge $e\in Q$ its head and tail vertices $h(e)$ and $t(e)$ respectively.

 A representation of a quiver$(Q,I)$ is an assignment of a vector space $V_i$ to every vertex $i\in I$ and a linear map $x_{h(e),t(e)}\in \Hom(V_{t(e)},V_{h(e)})$ to every edge $e\in Q$.
 The space of representations $\Rep(\vi)$ is